huming2207/huming2207/README.md

   - EDA: KiCad 5
 - Also learning/making wheels for:
   - App dev: React Native, Flutter
-  - More embedded & display techs, with scripting languages
+  - More embedded & display techs, with scripting languages on them

 ## My contribution ranking